Submit manuscript...

 Factors associated with EBF practice

 Concerning the practice of exclusive breast feeding the multivariate logistic regression analysis shows that; mothers education, household wealth index, infants age category, birth order, ANC visit and Post Natal Care (PNC) visit were found to be significantly associated with exclusive breast feeding practice.
-Mothers who had not attained formal education were 1.4 times more likely to exclusively breast feed their infant as compared to their counterpart, [AOR 1.42; 95% CI 1.16, 1.82].
-Regarding household wealth index, compared to mothers from the richest households; mothers from richer, middle, poorer and poorest households were more likely to breast feed exclusively; Richer [AOR =1.14, 95% CI= 1.52, 3.50]; Middle [AOR= 1.
+Mothers who had not attained formal education were 1.4 times more likely to exclusively breast feed their infant as compared to their counterpart, AOR 1.42; 95% CI 1.16, 1.82.
+Regarding household wealth index, compared to mothers from the richest households; mothers from richer, middle, poorer and poorest households were more likely to breast feed exclusively; Richer AOR =1.14, 95% CI= 1.52, 3.50; Middle AOR= 1.
 35, 95% CI= 1.
-01, 2.11]; Poorer [AOR=1.81, 95% CI= 1.05, 3.10]; and poorest [AOR= 2.51, 95% CI= 1.76, 3.
-95].
+01, 2.11; Poorer AOR=1.81, 95% CI= 1.05, 3.10; and poorest AOR= 2.51, 95% CI= 1.76, 3.
+95.

-Infants of age category 4-6 months were found less likely to be breast feed exclusively than infants of age group 2-3 months [AOR=1.51, 95% CI= 1.08, 3.46]; and 0-1 months [AOR=3.50, 95 % CI= 3.11, 6.12].
-Similarly, mothers with 4th and above birth order had lower odds for exclusively breastfeeding their infants as compared to mothers who had 2nd-3rd [AOR=1.21, 95% CI= 1.02, 5.45] and 1st birth order [AOR= 2.12, 95% CI =2.48, 9.65].
-Furthermore, mothers who visited ANC and those who attended PNC service were found to be significantly more likely to breastfeed exclusively their infants; [AOR =1.46, 95% CI= 1.06, 1.98] and [AOR=2.51, 95% CI= 1.
-45, 4.94] (Table 4).
+Infants of age category 4-6 months were found less likely to be breast feed exclusively than infants of age group 2-3 months AOR=1.51, 95% CI= 1.08, 3.46; and 0-1 months AOR=3.50, 95 % CI= 3.11, 6.12.
+Similarly, mothers with 4th and above birth order had lower odds for exclusively breastfeeding their infants as compared to mothers who had 2nd-3rd AOR=1.21, 95% CI= 1.02, 5.45 and 1st birth order AOR= 2.12, 95% CI =2.48, 9.65.
+Furthermore, mothers who visited ANC and those who attended PNC service were found to be significantly more likely to breastfeed exclusively their infants; AOR =1.46, 95% CI= 1.06, 1.98 and AOR=2.51, 95% CI= 1.
+45, 4.94 (Table 4).

 Discussion

 While controlling with other covariates, this study revealed a statistically significant associations between EIBF and some of the socio-economic variables including; household wealth index, maternal education and residence.
 The result indicates that mothers from wealthier households were more likely to commence breastfeeding early as compared to mothers from poorest household.
-Similar results have been observed in the previous studies which revealed that richer household wealth was associated with increased likelihood of EIBF [11-13].
+Similar results have been observed in the previous studies which revealed that richer household wealth was associated with increased likelihood of EIBF.11˗13

 In line with the finding of study conducted in Nigeria EIBF was found to be practiced more among urban mothers than their counterparts.
-Lower levels of incomes, inaccessibility of access health care facilities and information might be the possible explanation for lower practice of EIBF among mothers in rural areas [11,15].
+Lower levels of incomes, inaccessibility of access health care facilities and information might be the possible explanation for lower practice of EIBF among mothers in rural areas.11,15

 Among the measure of obstetrics and health service related variables; ANC follow up, birth order, place of delivery and mode of delivery were found to have significant association with EIBF.
 Mothers who attend ANC service during their period of pregnancy were found to be more likely to initiate breastfeeding within 1 hour of birth.
-This finding is similar with a study done in Ethiopia [17].
-This could be due to better exposure to information or increased awareness about EIBF held by mothers who visited ANC service when compared to those who had not visited ANC.
+This finding is similar with a study done in Ethiopia.17 This could be due to better exposure to information or increased awareness about EIBF held by mothers who visited ANC service when compared to those who had not visited ANC.
 Early initiation of breast feeding was also found to be associated with the birth order.
-Other studies also reported similar findings [11,18], in which previous breastfeeding experience and the number of children was positively associated with EIBF.
+Other studies also reported similar findings,11,18 in which previous breastfeeding experience and the number of children was positively associated with EIBF.

 The multivariate regression analysis of this study showed that the odds of mothers initiating breastfeeding within 1 hour of birth were higher among mothers who delivered in health facilities than mothers who delivered at home.
-This finding is comparable with the study done in Nigeria [11]; Support and assistant from trained health care providers from the health facilities in the process of achieving EIBF could be the possible explanation for the difference between the two groups.
+This finding is comparable with the study done in Nigeria;11 Support and assistant from trained health care providers from the health facilities in the process of achieving EIBF could be the possible explanation for the difference between the two groups.

-Similarly initiation of breastfeeding within 1 hour of birth was higher among mothers who had vaginal delivery as compared to mothers who had caesarean section and this finding is comparable other studies [11,19].
-The possible explanation for a lower practice of EIBF among mothers who delivered by caesarean section could be related with the caesarean section procedure, like the pain from the surgery site, the effect of anesthesia, and the fatigue from a difficult labor [20,21].
+Similarly initiation of breastfeeding within 1 hour of birth was higher among mothers who had vaginal delivery as compared to mothers who had caesarean section and this finding is comparable other studies 11,19.
+The possible explanation for a lower practice of EIBF among mothers who delivered by caesarean section could be related with the caesarean section procedure, like the pain from the surgery site, the effect of anesthesia, and the fatigue from a difficult labor.20,21

-Like in many other developing countries, the practice of mother giving water or tea to their children in addition to the breast milk was common [24,26].
-Most of the mothers provided their children water because they thought that the milk was insufficient: breast milk seen primarily as food and water is required to satisfy the needs of the child which was probably due to misconception of mothers [26-29].
+Like in many other developing countries, the practice of mother giving water or tea to their children in addition to the breast milk was common.24,26 Most of the mothers provided their children water because they thought that the milk was insufficient: breast milk seen primarily as food and water is required to satisfy the needs of the child which was probably due to misconception of mothers.26˗29

 The multivariate logistic regression analysis of this study shows that; among socio-demographic variables mothers education, household wealth index and infants age category were found as a predictors of EBF practice.
 Likewise, from the measure of obstetrics and health service related variables; birth order, ANC and PNC visit were found to be significantly associated with exclusive breast feeding practice.

 In this study maternal education level showed a negative association with EBF practice; educated mothers were found to be less likely to breastfeed exclusively than their counter part.
 Higher opportunity for employment and inadequate maternity leave among educated mothers could decrease their contact with their infant and will leads to a compromised EBF practice.
 Better information and access about human milk substitutes could also be the other possible explanation for this.
-Similar findings were also found in other developing countries but it contradict with the study findings in developed countries like USA [31] where higher maternal education is related to higher rates of EBF.
+Similar findings were also found in other developing countries but it contradict with the study findings in developed countries like USA31 where higher maternal education is related to higher rates of EBF.

 The study revealed that the practice of EBF had inverse association with household wealth index.
 Mothers with poor and middle household wealth index were found to be more likely to breast feed exclusively their infant than richest household wealth index.
-This finding is consistence with other study done in Ethiopia and South Africa [17,26]; where mothers with less income practiced breastfeeding more likely than with higher income.
+This finding is consistence with other study done in Ethiopia and South Africa;17,26 where mothers with less income practiced breastfeeding more likely than with higher income.
 The economical scarcity to afford non-human milk for their infants might be one of the explanations which make EBF to be practiced more among poor wealth index family than the richest one.

 Likewise, our study finding showed that the rate of EBF decreased significantly as the age of the child increases.
-It is consistent with the reports from Nigeria, and India [30,32].
-Similarly, the study also found that birth order had significant association with EBF practice; mothers with 4th and above birth order had lower odds for exclusively breastfeeding their infants as compared to mothers who had 2nd-3rd and 1st birth order.
+It is consistent with the reports from Nigeria, and India.30,32 Similarly, the study also found that birth order had significant association with EBF practice; mothers with 4th and above birth order had lower odds for exclusively breastfeeding their infants as compared to mothers who had 2nd-3rd and 1st birth order.
 Short birth interval/spacing between children’s could probably explain this.

 Furthermore, mothers who visited ANC and attend PNC follow up were found more likely to exclusively breastfeed their infants than their counterparts.
-The finding is consistent with similar studies done in India and Nigeria [33,34].
-The counseling service provided about appropriate infant and young child feeding practice by the health professionals from maternal and child health clinic might be the possible explanation for this.
+The finding is consistent with similar studies done in India and Nigeria.33,34 The counseling service provided about appropriate infant and young child feeding practice by the health professionals from maternal and child health clinic might be the possible explanation for this.

 Generally, it is evidenced that factors that interact with the protective effect of breastfeeding practice included environmental, cultural and economic characteristics.
-In developing countries like Ethiopia with a population of high infant mortality, high illiteracy, poor sanitation facilities, poor nutritional status, and generally low economic status; the protective effect of breastfeeding is most important [25].
+In developing countries like Ethiopia with a population of high infant mortality, high illiteracy, poor sanitation facilities, poor nutritional status, and generally low economic status; the protective effect of breastfeeding is most important 25.
 As the study is conducted at zonal level it has strength of being a representative study.
 However, recall bias on initiation of breast feeding could be one of its limitations and also cause and effect relationship cannot be ascertained in this study as it is a cross-sectional.

 Conclusion

-Overall, this study has shown that the prevalence of both initiation of breast- feeding within 1 hour of birth (47.3%) and the practice of exclusive breast feeding (49.2%), among mothers found in Gurage zone is not optimal; and is less than the national report which is 52.0% [8].
+Overall, this study has shown that the prevalence of both initiation of breast- feeding within 1 hour of birth (47.3%) and the practice of exclusive breast feeding (49.2%), among mothers found in Gurage zone is not optimal; and is less than the national report which is 52.0%.8

 Generally, our finding revealed that urban mothers, educated mothers, mothers who visited ANC service, multiparous mothers, mothers with vaginal deliveries and mothers from high income family were found more likely to initiate breast- feeding within 1 hour of birth to their new-born than their counterparts and adjusted with other covariates.
 Whereas, concerning EBF in the zone, the finding noted that a number of child and maternal attributes were found to affect the rate its practice.
 The practice of EBF were found low among; educated mothers, mothers from higher income family, mothers with higher birth order and mothers who did not attend ANC and PNC visit.